-The President's Adviisory Council on AIDS voted on February 7, 2013, to approve a resolution calling for federal action against HIV criminalization.
+The President's Advisory Council on HIV/AIDS voted on February 7, 2013, to approve a resolution calling for federal action against HIV criminalization.

 The resolution includes the following recommendations:

 1. The Department of Justice (DOJ) and the Department of Health and Human Services (HHS)/CDC complete a written review regarding opportunities for the creation of specific guidance and incentives to state attorneys general and state departments of health for the elimination of HIV-specific criminal laws;